 Complications later in life

-Common signs and symptoms of these complications include shortness of breath, dizziness, fatigue and a sensation of rapid, fluttering heartbeats (palpitations).
+Common signs and symptoms of these complications include shortness of breath when exercising, dizziness, fatigue and a sensation of rapid, fluttering heartbeats (palpitations).

 Truncus arteriosus in adults